-Commercial Building Floorspace Forecast
+Commercial Building Floorspace Projection

 Commercial sector energy consumption patterns depend upon numerous factors, including the composition of commercial building and equipment stocks, regional climate, and building construction variations.
-The NEMS Commercial Sector Demand Module first develops a forecast of commercial floorspace construction and retirement by type of building and Census division.
-Floorspace is forecast for the following 11 building types:
+The NEMS Commercial Sector Demand Module first develops projections of commercial floorspace construction and retirement by type of building and Census division.
+Floorspace is projected for the following 11 building types:

 - Assembly

-- Health Care
+Health Care

-- Mercantile and Service
+Mercantile and Service

 - Education

-- Lodging
+Lodging

-- Warehouse
+Warehouse

-- Food Sales

-- Office large
+- Food Sales Office large Other

-- Other

-- Food Services - Office small
+- Food Services Office small

-11There is a small amount of commercial energy consumption (from uses such as street lights and municipal water services) that is not attributed to buildings.
+13There is a small amount of commercial energy consumption (from uses such as street lights and municipal water services) that is not attributed to buildings.
 This is discussed in the End-Use Consumption section.

-Service Demand Forecast
+Service Demand Projection

-Once the building inventory is projected, the model develops a forecast of demand for energy-consuming services within buildings.
+Once the building inventory is defined, the model projects demand for energy-consuming services within buildings.
 Consumers do not demand energy per se, but the services that energy provides.
-12 This demand for delivered forms of energy is measured in units of Btu out by the Commercial Module, to distinguish it from the consumption of fuel, measured in Btu in, necessary to produce the useful services.
+14 This demand for delivered forms of energy is measured in units of Btu out by the Commercial Module, to distinguish it from the consumption of fuel, measured in Btu in, necessary to produce the useful services.
 The following ten services, based in part on the level of detail available from published survey work discussed further in this report, are tracked:

-• Space Heating
+Space Heating

-• Water Heating
+Water Heating

-• Refrigeration
+Refrigeration

 Space Cooling

 Lighting

-• Office Equipment - Personal Computers
+Office Equipment - Personal Computers

-• Ventilation
+Ventilation

 Cooking

-• Office Equipment - Other than PCs
+Office Equipment - Other than PCs

-• Other
+Other